Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at $\mathbf{\sqrt{s} = 13}$ TeV with the ATLAS detector: Appendix

 Following the same strategy as the nominal analysis, two control regions are defined so as to constrain the \textit{ WZ}-QCD and \textit{ ZZ} background.
 The \textit{ WZ}-QCD VBF cut-based control region is defined by inverting the $|\Delta y_{\textit{jj}}|$ requirement, and the nominal \textit{ ZZ} VBF control region is used.
 Figure~\ref{fig:Results:VBFcutbasedPostfit} shows comparisons of the data and the expected background distributions.
 The background predictions are obtained from a background-only simultaneous fit to the VBF cut-based signal region and the \textit{ WZ}-QCD and \textit{ ZZ} VBF control regions.

 Constraints on the production of heavy resonances are derived by repeating the fit to the signal-plus-background hypothesis for different signal models using the cut-based analysis.
 For the HVT model search, Figure~\ref{fig:Results:HVTCBLimits} presents the observed and expected limits on $\sigma \times B(W' \rightarrow{WZ})$ at 95\%~CL as a function of the $W'$ mass.
 Masses below 370~$\GeV$, 590~$\GeV$, 895~$\GeV$ and 1100~$\GeV$ for HVT VBF production can be excluded for the HVT VBF model with $c_F = 0$ and $g_V c_H = 1.0$, 2.0, 3.0 and 4.0, respectively.
+The sensitivity of the ANN-based analysis is better than that of the cut-based analysis thanks to the utilization of the neural network that better exploits the difference between signals and backgrounds.
+In the cut-based analysis the relative contribution of background is more important in the signal region, leading to overall higher expected and observed limits.
+In the region around 375 GeV in particular due to statistics fluctuations in the data both methods of analysis yield consistent observed limits.

 For the $H^{\pm}_5$ GM search, observed and expected exclusion limits at 95\% CL on $\sigma \times B(H^{\pm}_5 \rightarrow{WZ})$ and on the mixing parameter $\sin\theta_H$ are shown in Figure~\ref{fig:Results:GMCBLimits}.
 The intrinsic width of the scalar resonance, for $\sin\theta_H$=~0.5, is narrower than the detector resolution in the mass region explored.
 The shaded regions show the parameter space where the $H^{\pm}_5$ width exceeds 5\% and 10\% of $m_{H^{\pm}_5}$.
 The expected limits extracted using the cut-based analysis are, for both models, between 30\% and 50\% less stringent than the ones extracted using the ANN signal region selection.